CA Portal Blog for all CA, CS & Lawyers

 Employed Auditors: No Conflict of Interest

-To ensure zero conflict of interest, section 44AB mandates tax audit under independent chartered accountant/firm.
+To ensure zero conflict of interest, section 44AB mandates a tax audit under an independent chartered accountant/firm.
 An employed internal auditor of the assessee cannot conduct an internal tax audit.

 Audit Requirements